hacktuarial/hacktuarial.github.io/resume.md

 ## Experience
 #### Stitch Fix, San Francisco, CA
+July 2015 - Present

 * Develop personalized recommender systems for women’s clothing
+* Use contextual bandits to optimize where and when to show different recommendations
-* Research new features, evaluate them in backtesting, run A/B tests, and try to beat the incumbent algorithm
+* Research new features, evaluate them offline, run A/B tests, and try to beat the incumbent algorithm
 * Increased revenue by $8 million per year by quantifying style
 * Develop end-to-end data science pipelines in R and Python using AWS, Docker, and Jenkins
-* Use causal inference to analyze effects of complex experiments
+* Use causal inference to determine effects of complex experiments
 * Improve software engineering skills by using logging, click, handling errors, and writing tests